lynchhj1/recipe-hjl/Dutch_Baby.md

 2. Heat oven to 415 degrees
 3. Mix wet ingredients
 4. Mix dry ingredients
-5. Mix together wet ingredients into the dry with a whish or a mixer until it is smooth
+5. Mix together wet ingredients into the dry with a whisk or a mixer until it is smooth
 6. Once oven is hot add butter to the cast iron skillet and let it melt in the oven for 3-5 minutes
-7. Roll buttery around skillet and until most of it is covered
+7. Roll butter around skillet and until most of it is covered
 8. Pour ingredients into the hot skillet
 9. Bake for 18 minutes and check the color.
 If color is still light but it is puffed turn off oven and bake for 5 more minutes